AntonJanto/MobileButler/README.md

 ### Non-functional
  - Every order includes the time it was closed
  - Every order includes the total sum
+ - Every closed order is stored in the central database
- - Every product includes its price, product name, and product number
+ - Every product includes its price, product name, product number, and unit
- - Products are loaded from the central database api
+ - Products are loaded from the central database